populationgenomics/talos/design_docs/MOI_Checks.md

 For each participant, we compile a list of variants where the inheritance model matches the PanelApp MOI.
 This can be Monogenic Autosomal, Hemizygous, Biallelic, or as a pair of variants forming a likely Compound-Het.

+## Expectation

+We anticipate that the number of variants in the VCF will scale roughly linearly with the number of included families.

 ## Logic

 This process uses two types of object - static reference objects, and the variant objects parsed directly from the VCF.